Conformational variability of loops in the SARS-CoV-2 spike protein: Results and discussion

-Fourth, we comment briefly on the loop regions with sequence variants in the PDB.
-These particular mutations were found (see Table \ref{tab:mut}) to have little impact on the corresponding loop structures.
-Thus, these examples were not expected to pose additional challenges for the loop modeling methods.
-Indeed, for these loop regions, we found that the decoys generated from one sequence variant could be used to reasonably predict the loop conformation for the other variant(s).
-Detailed results for each sequence variant are given in Table S4 of the Supporting Information.
+The multiple conformation loop instances in the RBD were not more difficult to predict.
+Methods located known conformations from their loop targets at a comparable level of accuracy versus those outside the RBD; e.g., average global RMSDs for assessing the representation of all the conformations in the top five decoys were 2.55 vs.~3.07 \AA~for NGK and 4.21 vs.~3.94 for DiSGro.
+The average length of these loop targets in the RBD is 9.9 residues, and similar to the average length (10.0) among all multiple conformation targets.
+The loop regions with sequence variants in the PDB had little structural variability (Table \ref{tab:mut}) and were not expected to pose additional challenges for the loop modeling methods.
+Detailed results for each sequence variant confirm this, and are provided in Table S3 of the Supporting Information.

-Finally, we mention the challenges encountered when running the methods, which led to seven loop targets being omitted from the above analyses.
+Five loop targets were omitted from the above analyses due to challenges encountered when running the methods.
 The two very long loops in the set, namely 146--168 and 783--816, were particularly difficult, with DiSGro and Sphinx unable to generate decoys possibly due to their lengths.
-The 146--168 loop has two conformations, both of which could be reconstructed moderately well by PETALS (top decoy RMSDs: 3.13 for 6zgeA, 2.83 for 7df3A), and with lower accuracy by NGK (top decoy RMSDs: 3.84 for 6zgeA, 7.30 for 7df3A).
-The length 34 loop (783--816) is very challenging, and no method could give useful results (top decoy RMSDs: 23.8 for NGK, 14.6 for PETALS).
-The Sphinx webserver was also unable to generate decoys for 31--46, 320--324 (6xm0A conformation), 697--710, and 1135--1141, possibly due to a lack of suitable templates.
+The 146--168 loop has two conformations, both of which could be predicted moderately well by PETALS (top decoy global RMSDs: 2.18 for 6zgiB conformation, 2.39 for 7dddC conformation) and NGK (top decoy global RMSDs: 2.80 for 6zgiB conformation, 2.45 for 7dddC conformation).
+The length 34 loop (783--816) is very challenging, and no method could give useful results (top decoy global RMSDs: 26.8 for NGK, 12.0 for PETALS).
+The Sphinx webserver was also unable to generate decoys for 31--46 and 320--324 (6xm0A conformation) possibly due to a lack of suitable templates.
 Further, some of Sphinx's jobs were unable to complete the full SOAP-Loop ranking steps; thus, we used the 500 SOAP-Loop ranked decoys if they were available, and otherwise selected its top 500 decoys from the coarse-grained ranking stage for our analysis.
-Detailed results for the seven omitted targets are provided in Table S5 of the Supporting Information.
+Detailed results for these five targets are provided in Table S4 of the Supporting Information.